Flag fabric video series — 3 questions, 4 fabrics

 Three considerations before choosing an American flag fabric.

-However, if you have a smaller residential flagpole or a house-mounted flagpole, then a SunTru™ Nylon American flag is really the only recommended option simply because of the weight.
-Other flag materials are far too weighty for these displays and could lead to damage on windier days.
-SunTru™ Nylon flags are much lighter and are therefore more appropriate
+However, if you have a smaller residential flagpole or a house-mounted flagpole, then a SunTru™ Nylon American flag is the recommended option simply because of the weight.
+Wavecrest™ Polyester and Traditional Cotton are usually too weighty for these poles.

 You can find information for all of your flags and flag accessories in the rest of our video collection.